Lelwani: Functions

 Lelwani's primary function was that of the ruler of the underworld.
 It is assumed that as such he was responsible for determining human lifespans alongside the fate goddesses.
 It has been proposed that an analogous association between Allani and the fate goddesses Hutena and Hutellura is the reason behind their association in Hurrian sources.

 A variety of secondary functions are attributed to her in Hittite texts.
 Annals of Tudhaliya indicate that Lelwani was also one of the deities assumed to accompany rulers during military campaigns; in a number of prayers she is considered capable of granting long life and good health; palace officials swore oaths in her name to guarantee they will perform their tasks correctly.

 Worship

 Lelwani was worshiped during festivals associated with the so-called ḫešta-house, to which the priest of this deity was attached.
 One example of such a celebration was purulli, described in the Hittite text CTH 645.
 Much like Lelwani, it had Hattic origin.
 While it was connected to the renewal of life in spring, the invoked deities were linked to the underworld and in addition to Lelwani included the Hittite Šiwat (or Izzištanu in Hattic), a deity representing "Propitious Day," a euphemism for the last day of a person's life, the fate goddesses Ištuštaya and Papaya, Urunzimu, who was the cthtonic aspect of the Sun goddess of Arinna, and deities represented by the logogram U.GUR, among others.

-In a ritual performed in relation to the construction of a new royal palace Lelwani was invoked alongside Hašamili, the blacksmith of the gods.
+In a ritual performed in relation to the construction of a new royal palace Lelwani was invoked alongside Ḫašamili, the blacksmith of the gods.